A248/LibertyBans/CONTRIBUTING.md

 ## Cloning and Building

-Run `git clone https://github.com/A248/LibertyBans.git && cd LibertyBans && mvn package`
+Run `git clone https://github.com/A248/LibertyBans.git && cd LibertyBans && mvn package -DskipTests`

 This will clone the source repository and start the Maven build in the cloned directory.